-Dr. Moeltner is an environmental economist specializing in the valuation of environmental amenities and natural resources, such as clean air and water, forest health, reduction of flood risk, reliable energy, recreational opportunities, and so on – and, naturally, any changes in the quality or quantity of these amenities for natural or human-induced reasons.
+Dr. Moeltner is an environmental economist.
+Since joining VT in January 2011, most of his work has been multi-disciplinary, with colleagues in Geography, Forestry, Remote Sensing, Engineering, and Statistics.
+His international connections have facilitated collaborations with the European Union and several European universities.
+Dr. Moeltner specializes in the valuation of environmental amenities and natural resources, such as clean air and water, forest health, reduction of flood risk, reliable energy, recreational opportunities, and so on – and, naturally, any changes in the quality or quantity of these amenities for natural or human-induced reasons.
 Monetizing these values aids decision makers in their comparison of benefits and costs of planned environmental interventions and policies, and provides guidance for environmental damage assessments.

 Recent Relevant Publications

 Netusil, N.R., K. Moeltner, M. Jarrad, K. Moeltner (published online Aug.
 2019).
 Floodplain Designation and Property Sale Prices in an Urban Watershed, Land Use Policy.

 Moeltner, K., J.A.
 Balukas, E. Besedin, and B. Holland (published online Aug.
 2019).
 Waters of the United States: Upgrading Wetland Valuation via Benefit Transfer, Ecological Economics.

 Johnston, R., K. Moeltner (2019).
 Special Flood Hazard Effects on Coastal and Interior Home Values: One Size Does Not Fit All, Environmental and Resource Economics 74, 181-210.

 Cohen, J., K. Moeltner, J. Reichl, M. Schmidthaler (2018).
 Valuing Electricity-dependent Infrastructure: An Essential-input Approach, Energy Economics, 73, 258-273.